freeCodeCamp/devdocs/README.md

 **Note:** there is currently no update mechanism other than `git pull origin main` to update the code and `thor docs:download --installed` to download the latest version of the docs.
 To stay informed about new releases, be sure to [watch](https://github.com/freeCodeCamp/devdocs/subscription) this repository.

-Alternatively, DevDocs may be started as a Docker container:
+Alternatively, DevDocs may be started as a Docker container :

 ```sh
 # First, build the image